 An ion with a net negative charge.

-An orbital that is associated with only one particular atom.
-This is in
+An orbital, associated with only one particular atom, in which electrons reside.

 German for "building up", a systematic procedure for determining the